fbpx

 A degree is still one of the best ways to secure high-paying careers and make the most of your potential in life.

 Unfortunately, while parents want the best for their children, it all comes at a price.
-According to Statista, the average cost of college in the US in 2022 was $14,307 per year.
+According to Statista, the average cost of college in the U.S. in 2022 was $14,307 per year.

 In short, you need to come up with a savings or investment plan today that will help your child afford the education they deserve.
 One option worth considering is to gain an understanding of the basics of stock market investment.
 It can be a volatile investment but can provide lucrative returns.